 4. You struggle to set clear boundaries in your life.

-Many codependents will often talk about not tolerating behaviors (such as addiction and domestic violence) and tend to increase their tolerance until they are experiencing physically, emotionally, and psychologically harmful behaviors from others.
+Many codependents will often talk about not tolerating behaviors (such as addiction and domestic violence), but fail to hold true to their boundaries.
+Instead, they tend to increase their tolerance until they are experiencing physically, emotionally, and psychologically harmful behaviors from others.
 Lack of boundaries leads individuals to wonder why they continue to get hurt and ultimately harbor resentment.

 5. You sacrifice your own wants and needs to appease others.